Source code for squidpy.experimental.im._calculate_image_features

 # ---------------------------------------------------------------------------

-"""Get a DataArray from a DataTree or single-scale element (stays lazy)."""
+"""Pick the single-scale DataArray from a (possibly multiscale) element (stays lazy)."""

 if scale is None:

-raise ValueError("Scale must be provided for DataTree data.")
+raise ValueError("`scale` must be provided for multiscale (DataTree) elements.")

 def _validate_inputs(